gvwilson/sensibleadventures/gleam/gleam.md

 Suddenly he heard a voice in the trees up ahead.
 He stopped and listened.
 There it was again.
 "Gleam!"
 Someone was calling his name.

 "I'm here!" he shouted back.
 "Come quick!
-Granna Shimmer's hurt!"
+Grandma Shimmer's hurt!"

 The path string twitched as someone walked toward him.
 "Gleam?
 Are you there?"
 It was the schoolteacher.